reubensgithub/Lecture-Notes-Year-4/ECMM428 - Individual Project/project-timeline.md

    - Scraped Airbnb data
    - What is price next Wednesday to hire house
    - (number of rooms, location, facilities)
-   - (don’t look at seasonality / events / demand)
+   - (don’t look at seasonality / events / demand)  DONE DONE DONE
    - (requires different info and testing)

 2. Own dataset looking at future prices of properties based on accessing info with API then implement dynamic pricing for a person